cs124/labs/Lab3_InformationRetrieval_Solutions.md

 Here is an [example](https://docs.google.com/spreadsheets/d/1GI3yJCODven4HAY--tGCpOVPGvcamSjYWKDRbjfzFhQ/edit?usp=sharing) of how to compute the *regular* tf-idf score for the example outlined in the textbook on page 5 of Chapter 14.
 This example uses Excel formulas to implement the math between columns (e.g. tf-idf is the product of the tf and idf columns).

-Once this example makes sense yo you, fill out this spreadsheet [TODO], which has the term and document counts for the IR system we’ve outlined above.
+Once this example makes sense to you, make a **copy** of [this spreadsheet](https://docs.google.com/spreadsheets/d/1pUtFoz_SNW3kGlRRFwZhXiumvSKPgVq4Gy-rY1hgH1o/edit?usp=sharing), which has the term and document counts for the IR system we’ve outlined above.
 You will need to fill in the Excel formulas to implement the math between columns.
 Use the above formula.
-(Hint: your formulas should be very similar to those in the textbook example, but some computations can be omitted based on the parts of the equation above that are grayed out.)
+(Hint: your formulas should be very similar to those in the textbook example, but some computations will be omitted, based on the parts of the equation above that are grayed out.
+Figure out which columns are omitted, and why!)

 1. Which document is returned for your one-word query, “apple”, and what is the cosine?
    ```